hassanin1971/react-static-web/README.md

 # React Static Website

-This is an example React + Vite website generated using Claude Code.
+This is an example React + Vite website